Rip Hagerman

-The Indians released Hagerman to the Portland Beavers of the Pacific Coast League in May 1916.
+He returned to Cleveland, where he remained for the next two seasons.
+After pitching in 29 games in 1915, he played in just two before being demoted to the Portland Beavers of the Pacific Coast League in May 1916.
 Before the 1917 season Portland traded Hagerman to the St. Paul Saints.
 At first he was reluctant to join the club and voiced his desire to return to the Pacific Coast League, however, he signed with St. Paul in March 1917.
+Hagerman spent the next two seasons in St. Paul.
+After the season ended, he took a job with Nash Motors rather than continue to play baseball, ending his professional career.